 Pursuant to our Non-employee Directors' Deferred Compensation Program, each non-employee director may elect in advance to defer the receipt of these cash fees.
 During the deferral period, the cash fees will be deemed invested in stock units.
 The deferred compensation will be settled in shares of our common stock upon the termination of service of the director or such other time as may have been previously elected by the director.
-The shares will be issued from our 2005 Stock Option and Incentive Plan.
+The shares will be issued from our 2005 Plan.

-In 2007 each of our non-employee members of our Board was entitled to the following equity compensation: Upon the initial election to the board of directors of a non-employee member of our Board would receive a one-time option to purchase 40,000 shares of our common stock under our 2005 Stock Option and Incentive Plan.
-All options granted to non-employee members of our board of directors vest in five equal annual installments commencing on the anniversary date of such grant.
-In addition, each non-employee director will receive an annual stock option award to purchase 10,000 shares of common stock on the date of each annual meeting of stockholders, which will vest in three equal annual installments commencing on the anniversary date of such grant.
-All such options will be granted at the fair market value on the date of the award.
+In 2009, each of our non-employee members of our board of directors was entitled to the following equity compensation under our 2005 Plan:

+- Upon initial election to the board of directors, a non-employee director will receive a one-time option to purchase 40,000 shares of our common stock, which will vest over a four-year period at a rate of twenty-five percent (25%) on the first anniversary of the grant, and quarterly thereafter. - On the date of each annual meeting of stockholders, each non-employee director will receive a stock option award to purchase 10,000 shares of our common stock, which will vest on the date of the first anniversary of such grant.

+All stock options will be granted at the fair market value on the date of the award.
 All of our directors are reimbursed for reasonable out-of-pocket expenses incurred in attending meetings of the board of directors.

-The following table provides compensation information for the fiscal year ended December 29, 2007 for each non-employee member of our board of directors.
-No member of our Board employed by us receives separate compensation for services rendered as a member of our board of directors.
+The following table provides compensation information for the fiscal year ended January 2, 2010 for each non-employee member of our board of directors.
+No member of our board of directors employed by us receives separate compensation for services rendered as a member of our board of directors.

-DIRECTOR COMPENSATION TABLE - 2007
+DIRECTOR COMPENSATION TABLE - 2009

-Name Fees Earned or Paid in Cash (\$) Option Awards (\$)(2) All Other Compensation (\$) Total (\$) Rodney Brooks, Ph.D. - 224,430(3) 224,430 Ronald Chwang, Ph.D.
-37,500 156,214 - 193,714 Jacques S. Gansler, Ph.D.
-40,000 48,110 5,000 93,110 Andrea Geisser 50,000(1) 156,214 - 206,214 Paul J. Kern, Gen. U.S. Army (ret.)
-37,500 164,096 - 201,596 George McNamee 60,000(1) 156,214 - 216,214 Peter Meekin 45,000 156,214 - 201,214
+N ame Fees Earned or Paid in Cash (\$) Option Awards (\$)(2)(3) Total (\$)

+Rodney A. Brooks, Ph.D.
+30,000 59,794 89,794

+Ronald Chwang, Ph.D.
+37,500 59,794 97,294

+Jacques S. Gansler, Ph.D.
+40,000 59,794 99,794

+Andrea Geisser 50,000(1) 59,794 109,794

+Helen Greiner 7,500 59,794 67,294

+Paul J. Kern, Gen. U.S. Army (ret.)
+37,500(1) 59,794 97,294

+George C. McNamee 60,000 59,794 119,794

+Peter T. Meekin 45,000(1) 59,794 104,794

 (1) Messrs.
-Geisser and McNamee deferred all of their 2007 cash compensation pursuant to our Non-employee Directors' Deferred Compensation Program.
+Geisser, Kern and Meekin deferred all of their 2009 cash compensation pursuant to our Non-employee Directors' Deferred Compensation Program under which they received phantom stock in lieu of cash.

-(2) Represents the dollar amount recognized for financial statement reporting purposes for the fiscal years ended December 29, 2007 and December 30, 2006, as appropriate, in accordance with SFAS No. 123(R) and, accordingly, includes amounts from options granted prior to 2007.
-See the information appearing in note 2 to our consolidated financial statements included as part of our Annual Report on Form 10-K for the fiscal year ended December 29, 2007 for certain assumptions made in the valuation of stock and option awards.
+(2) Represents the grant date fair value of stock option awards granted in the fiscal year ended January 2, 2010 in accordance with FASB ASC Topic 718.
+See the information appearing in note 2 to our consolidated financial statements included as part of our Annual Report on Form 10-K for the fiscal year ended January 2, 2010 for certain assumptions made in the valuation of stock option awards.